A picture is worth a thousand words.

 In today’s technology-driven world, online marketing is the foremost method for promoting your company’s brand.
 Any small business can use the web to build brand familiarity by depicting a logo, maintaining a consistent image, and sharing a clear message across all online marketing channels.

-The core component of your small business image is its logo.
 The first and most obvious placement for this image is on your website.
 What comes after that?

 As you travel the information superhighway, there are countless opportunities for displaying your logo — that key symbol that identifies your brand.
 And the more you display that image, the more familiar and recognizable it will become to your associates, competitors, and customers.